vipul2802/o365hq.com/content/services/Cutover Exchange Online Migration from your own Exchange Server.md

 4. Preparing for a migration
 5. Email migration start
 6. Verification of email migration
-7. Changing MX record to a new Office 365 tenant
+7. Changing MX record to a new Microsoft 365 tenant
 8. Final email migration
 9. Post-migration tasks